ka2in/fossdocs/docs/source/joomla-to-vps.rst

 		:alt: Kickstart Preinstallation Check
 		:align: center

 #.
-In the screen that appears, enter the credentials for the MySQL database that you have created.
+In the screen that appears, enter the :ref:`credentials <credentials>` for the MySQL database that you have created.
 Once you have entered all the required information, click on the button **→ Next** on the top right side of the screen.

    .. figure:: kickstart-restoration-database.png
 		:alt: Kickstart Restoration Database